-- Measure of burden of care for family and caregivers of stroke survivors living in the community, and change in burden scores from before long-term care admission, and at 3 months, 6 months and one year following admission to long-term care.
+- Measure of burden of care for family and caregivers living in the community and change in burden scores from before long-term care admission, and at 3 months, 6 months and one year following admission to long-term care.

 - Hospital readmissions from inpatient rehabilitation to acute care can be obtained from hospital administrative data nationally and provincially.

 Health Care Provider Information

 Resources for People with Stroke, Families and Caregivers